 We encourage all authors to plan for the long-term storage and sharing of all original data underlying their manuscript.
 All datasets included in the manuscript must be available from the date of online publication, and the source code for all custom computational methods, apart from commercial software programs, must be made available either in a publicly available database or as supplemental materials hosted on the journal website.
 Numerous resources exist for data storage and sharing (see Data Deposition [http://jcb.rupress.org/data-deposition]), and authors should choose the most appropriate venue based on their data type and/or community standard.
-If no appropriate specific database exists, we encourage authors to deposit their data to an appropriate publicly available database.
+If no appropriate publicly available database.

 Upon request authors should be prepared to send relevant documentation or data in order to verify the validity of the results.
-This could be in the form of raw data, samples, records, etc. Sensitive information in the form of confidential or proprietary data is excluded.37
+This could be in the form of raw data, samples, records, etc. Sensitive information in the form of confidential or proprietary data is excluded.

-Research Data38
+Research Data